 Not Delivering Absolute Perfection

 It’s only natural for founders to want their businesses to produce top-quality goods and services from Day 1.
 However, the truth is that most startups suffer some amount of growing pains on the road to success.
-If a fear of mediocrity is preventing you from launching that start-up business, you may want to take a step back and acknowledge that your mind-set is holding you back and that perfection takes time.
+Don’t let a fear of mediocrity hold you back from starting a business.

-For example, you may not be able to afford the product packaging or logo design of your dreams when you first start out.
 Additionally, entrepreneurs must often test various products before determining what their customers truly want.
 Instead of holding out for the perfect product, create the best version you can with the resources at your disposal, and make adjustments as needed.
-Your job as a founder is to sell the vision of what could be and to start paving the road towards that vision.

 Overcome Your Fears to Achieve Your Dream of Business Ownership